NCCLA Draft Program

 ● “Post-Tonal Music Analysis for Spanish-Speaking Contexts,” David Castro (St. Olaf College), Romina Soto-Solari (St. Olaf College), Amelia Wise (St. Olaf College)

-● “Undergraduate Teaching Assistants (UTAs) as Co-Teachers: Research, Praxis, Pedagogy for Improving Student Learning Outcomings in LALACS and Sociology/Anthropology Cross-listed Courses,” Lai Sze Tso (Gustavus Adolphus College), Brigette Ruacho Coronel (Gustavus Adolphus College)
+● “Undergraduate Teaching Assistants (UTAs) as Co-Teachers: Research, Praxis, Pedagogy for Improving Student Learning Outcomes in LALACS and Sociology/Anthropology Cross-listed Courses,” Lai Sze Tso (Gustavus Adolphus College), Brigette Ruacho Coronel (Gustavus Adolphus College)

-● “Rhythm Nation: El uso del Hip Hop como herramienta educative en salones de clases en escuelas primarias y secundarias en los Estados Unidos,” Blake Wieseler (University of St. Thomas)
+● “Rhythm Nation: El uso del Hip Hop como herramienta educativa en salones de clases en escuelas primarias y secundarias en los Estados Unidos,” Blake Wieseler (University of St. Thomas)

 ● “Explicit Instruction and Virtual Tandem Learning Facilitate the Development of Spanish Voiceless Stops,” Antonio Martín Gómez (University of Wisconsin–La Crosse)